 (4) An application for the appointment of a guardian ad litem, whether or not made pursuant to direction of the court, must be supported by evidence proving that the person proposed as guardian ad litem consents and is a proper person to act as such and has no interest in the proceedings adverse to that of the infant.

-(5) Before making an appointment under this section, the court shall inquire into the guardianship of the infant for purposes other than those of this Act, and, where it appears to the court that the infant is pursuant to, or for the purposes of, any other law of this State or any law of the Commonwealth under the guardianship of the Director-General of the department established under section 4 of the Community Services Act 1972 the court shall not make an appointment under this section unless and until the court has caused notice to be served on the Director-General and given him an opportunity to be heard on the question of such an appointment.
+(5) Before making an appointment under this section, the court shall inquire into the guardianship of the infant for purposes other than those of this Act, and, where it appears to the court that the infant is pursuant to, or for the purposes of, any other law of this State or any law of the Commonwealth under the guardianship of the CEO as defined in section 3 of the Children and Community Services Act 2004, the court shall not make an appointment under this section unless and until the court has caused notice to be served on the CEO and given the CEO an opportunity to be heard on the question of such an appointment.

 (6) The court may order that notice of an application under this section need not be served on the infant, and may give directions concerning —